The Ultimate Guide To Seville

 El Pinton

-El Pinton is a beautiful restaurant, dine on the attractive terrace after a visit to the nearby Seville Cathedral for the perfect afternoon treat.
+El Pinton is a beautiful restaurant, dine on the attractive terrace after a visit to the Cathedral – just around the corner.
 It’s not all about looks though, the food is also presented well and delicious – I visited twice!

 El Rinconcillo

-El Rinconcillo is well known in Seville, dating back to 1670 it’s also the oldest and for that alone deserves a visit – if you can get in!
+El Rinconcillo is well known in Seville, dating back to 1670 it’s also the oldest tapas place and for that alone deserves a look – if you can get in!
 It’s busy as a tourist hotspot these days, but you don’t have to wait for a table, you can stand at the bar with a drink and tapas.

 Torres Y Garcia

-Torres Y Garcia is another of my favourite finds in Seville, a hip restaurant serving delicious food and ambience.
+Torres Y Garcia is another of my favourite finds, a hip restaurant serving quality food and ambience.
 Make sure you arrive early, this restaurant is one of the busiest in town – grab a local wine at the bar while you wait for a table.

 WHERE TO STAY IN SEVILLE